websitestarterkit/websitestarterkit/STANDARDS.md

 - **Performance**: Optimize images, minimize HTTP requests, and consider lazy loading to enhance page load speed.
 Split code into smaller chunks for faster initial load times using techniques like dynamic imports.
 - **Progressive Web App (PWA)**: Explore PWA features for offline capability, app-like experiences, and faster loading.
 - **Security**: Implement HTTPS for secure communication and follow best practices for data protection and input validation.
 - **Google's Baseline Standards** Align with [Google Baseline](https://developers.google.com/web/updates/2019/08/baseline) which provides a clear reference point for developers and site owners on whether web platform features are ready to be safely adopted across major browsers.
-Consider [caniuse.com](https://caniuse.com/) as a supplementary resource.
+Consider [caniuse.com](https://caniuse.com/) a supplementary resource.

 🚀